vvnraman/cppcon-2022-cpp-neovim/slides/70-end.md

 # Thank you 🎉

 Note:
-- That is the end of my talk
+- That's the end of my talk
+- Thank you for coming.

 <!-- next slide -->